 The Art in Phytopathology Contest is an arena to showcase artwork of students and members in the area of Phytopathology.
 The beginning of the contest runs back to 2002, and hundreds of entries with unique creative expressions of art have been displayed since then.
 Historically, entries have spanned artistic media including photography, crochet, digital imaging, illustrations, and much, much more!
 View 2017's submissions.

-To Enter: Send your artwork as an e‐mail attachment to email@example.com.
-Please include the following in your email: Full name, job title, employer address, title of your artwork, permission for APS to reproduce or publish your submission, and a brief description of your artwork (include medium, dimensions, what the art depicts, etc).
+The Graduate Student Committee would like to invite all APS members to submit entries for the 2019 Art in Phytopathology contest!
+Graduate student participation is especially encouraged.
+Art in any medium is welcome, but all artwork must be submitted in a digital format.
+Please email your submission(s) to: email@example.com.
+Along with your piece, please also include your full name, job title, employer address, title of your artwork, written permission for APS to reproduce or publish your submission, and a brief description of your artwork (include medium, dimensions, what the art depicts, etc.).

 Judges give each entry points based on creativity, aesthetic value, technical merit, originality, and relatedness to plant pathology.
 All artwork must be original, related to the general theme of plant disease, and created by a current member of APS.
 Each entrant may submit up to three pieces.

 The winner for each category will receive $50, and the “Best in Show” will receive an additional $50.
 If you or your organization would like to help sponsor this contest, please email firstname.lastname@example.org.
 Thank you for your continued support!